Customer Support

 • Functions

-If you want to use a vibration plate in your home, you should be aware of the potential negative impact that vibration may have on you house structure.
-You should use a vibration plate on a solid floor.
+For home use, you should be aware of the potential negative impact that a vibration plate may have on you house structure.
+You should use the machine on a solid floor that resists vibration.

-Vibration plates should be used on a solid floor that resists vibration, like a concrete floor, or a wood floor that is tightly attached to a concrete substrate.
+Vibration plates should be used on solid floors that resists vibration, like a concrete floors, or a wooden floors tightly attached to a concrete substrate.

 vibration-plate-shake-house

-If you live in a house with a wood frame structure, you should put your vibration plate in the basement or the garage.
-If used on a wood frame floor, your vibration plate will vibrate your floor.
-The floor joist will further transmit the vibration to the connecting stud walls, shaking your house.
-Over time, vibration can loosen your house structure.
+If used on a wood frame floor, the vibration plate can vibrate your floor, and the floor joist will further transmit the vibration to the connecting stud walls, shaking your house.
+Over time, the vibrations may loosen your house structure.

 Don't use a vibration plate in a mobile home.